llvm/llvm-project/flang/docs/PolymorphicEntities.md

 ### Unlimited polymorphic entities `CLASS(*)`

-The unlimited polymorphic entity is represented as a class type with `*`.
+The unlimited polymorphic entity is represented as a class type with `none` as element type.

 **Fortran**
 ```fortran